lcnetdev/documentation-marva-manual/Workflows/j-creating-new-descriptions.md

 ---

 See also:
-- [Appendix G: MARC to Marva Mappings](./g-marc-to-marva-mappings.md) for understanding how Marva components map to MARC fields in the generated record
+- [MARC to Marva Mappings](../Reference/g-marc-to-marva-mappings.md) for understanding how Marva components map to MARC fields in the generated record
-- [Appendix H: Copy Cataloging](./h-copy-cataloging.md) for importing existing records from OCLC instead of creating new ones
+- [Copy Cataloging](./h-copy-cataloging.md) for importing existing records from OCLC instead of creating new ones
-- [Appendix I: Working with Non-RDA Records](./i-non-rda-records.md) for handling records that need to be re-coded to RDA
+- [Working with Non-RDA Records](../Reference/i-non-rda-records.md) for handling records that need to be re-coded to RDA

 [Back to Table of Contents](../index.md)